 3. You have a higher earning potential in Canada

 Canada has one of the highest hourly wages in the world, at an attractive $11 an hour.
 This means that you can do exactly the same job in Canada as you were doing back home and earn exponentially more.
 Keep in mind that one Canadian dollar is equal to almost three Peruvian Sol.
 This contributes to employee satisfaction and overall better quality of life.

 Ready to Work in Canada?

 Getting a Canadian work permit from Peru can be complex.
 At CanadianVisa.org, we make it easier by taking care of the entire process on your behalf.
-Simply, fill in the form below so that we can get started by finding a work permit that you qualify for!
+If you want to make your dream to live and work in Canada come true, simply fill in the form below so that we can get started by finding a work permit that you qualify for!